 Archaeologist and General Manager

-Stephanie has over 10 years experience working in cultural resource and environmental management.
-She has worked in BC, AB, SK, MB and YK and has a diverse professional background in Traditional Knowledge studies, archaeological, and environmental assessments.
+Stephanie has over 13 years experience working in cultural resource and environmental management.
+She has a diverse professional background in Traditional Knowledge studies, archaeological, and environmental assessments.
 The majority of her recent work has been in a project management role.

-She spends her spare time running after her toddler, starting up a new homestead in rural Golden, BC and travelling to new exciting places.
-Email Stephanie: firstname.lastname@example.org
+She spends her spare time running after her two young kiddos and travelling to new exciting places.

 AERO AND RIPLEY